heilaaks/snippy/docs/dev/SCRIBBLING.md

        is assumed that the reader in this case is not familiar of usage of the tool and thus using longer format with leading hyphens is clearer.

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

-       "The `-t|--tags` command line option is used to give tags for a content."
+       "The ``-t|--tags`` command line option is used to give tags for a content."

     4. Example test case headers

+       Double backtics must be used Sphinx does not format single backtics to highlight the text.
+Double backtics seem to work at least in Dillinger online Markdown editor.

        A).
 Use command line option name in CLI tests like:

-           Search snippets with `sall` option.
+           Search snippets with ``sall`` option.
-           Search references with `sall` and `scat` options.
+           Search references with ``sall`` and `scat` options.

     USING IN LINUX